pomeloJ/pomeloCart/README.md

 # pomeloCart
-very simple cart data processing for Javascript(ES6)
+ It's really simple for cart about data processing [Javascript(ES6)]

 *for demo cart quickly*